 Drive Slowly and Carefully

 The easiest way to avoid getting speeding tickets and red light violation tickets when you travel is to drive at the posted speed limit and stop at yellow traffic lights as well as red ones.
-However, in certain parts of the world, driving in this manner could create other problems for you.
-You are likely to be honked at if you drive too slowly on a highway or stop at an intersection before a traffic light turns red.
+However, in certain parts of the world, driving in this manner could create other problems.

 Use a Speed and Red Light Camera Locator App